coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

      data-help='#ResultHelpYoutube'>
 </div>
 ```
 In the above example we specified the ```data-query``` to be executed as '@title="[FIELD1]" @filetype=YoutubeVideo'.
 The ```data-fields``` (in this case title) was used to fill up the [FIELD1] in the query.
-So only when the end user clicked a button, the query would be executed.
+So only when the end user clicked a button would the query be executed.
 That was the first behavior of the component.

-Because we changed the layout to use tabs on a result, it did not look very professional if people would see 4 different tabs and when they would click on them a 'No results' message was shown.
-Bad user-experience!
+We changed the layout to use tabs on results, which could look unprofessional.
+For each result, someone would see four different tabs.
+When they selected one, they may have received a 'No results' message.
+Bad user experience!
 We added an additional check inside the ```CoveoDetailsAndRelated``` component.
 It will execute a query with the ```data-key-check``` field.
 If the key with the value is not present in the data, the associated tab is hidden.
 A much better user-experience.
-BUT BE AWARE, if 10 results are displayed this means 10 additional queries!!!
+However, be aware: if 10 results are displayed, you will perform an additional 10 queries.
 ``` javascript
 //***************************
   //composeQuery